siiftun1857/istrolid-magnux-documents/chatcmds.md

 Make all messages from the server that are said to you using the language you choose.
 You can check the translation project of Magnux at <https://crowdin.com/project/istrolid-magnux>.

+## serverlang
+> Usage: !serverlang \<lang\>
+> Exclusive to verified

+`<lang>`: the language code you choose.

+Make all messages from the server that are said to all players using the language you choose.

 ## seed
 > Usage: !seed